doppelmutzi/doppelmutzi.github.io/_posts/2018-01-10-eslint-prettier.md

 ---
 layout: post
-title: Establishing an efficient Code Analyzing and Formatting Workflow (for Vue.js) with ESLint and Prettier
+title: Efficient Code Analyzing and Formatting (for Vue.js) with ESLint and Prettier
 ---

 Lately, I have been investigating quite some time into linting and formatting of JavaScript code for large projects with many developers and a diverse set of editors or IDEs.
-In many projects at work, tools like jshint, eslint, or prettier are all over the place.
+In many projects at work, tools like _JSHint_, _ESLint_, or _Prettier_ are all over the place.
 I realized that I didn't have a thorough overview of concepts and technologies for static code analyzing and formatting.
-Thus, I started to get a better idea on how to establish a robust workflow that also works for different editors as well as from npm scripts.
+Thus, I have started to get a better idea on how to establish a robust workflow that also works for different editors as well as from npm scripts.

 # Improving Productivity with Linting and Formatting